Sablefishes and Skilfishes: Family Anoplopomatidae

 Alternate Names: Commercially called blackcod in Washington and butterfish in California.
 Other names include Alaska blackcod, coalfish, coal cod, candlefish, black candlefish, bluecod, deep sea trout, zipperfish, sable, skil-fish, skil, and skill.
 Called t’thémekwe by the Salish in British Columbia, sqel or skil by the Haida, and hádání by the Heiltsuk.
 Called bacalao negro in Mexico.

-Small sablefish from Monterey Wharf #2
+Small sablefish from the Monterey Wharf #2

 Shoreline: Rarely taken by shore anglers.